We all love eating out, but sometimes it doesn’t always go as expected. What to do when that happens:

 Depending on the severity of the illness and your out of pocket expenses (such as loss of earnings) you may want to take legal advice regarding how much compensation to which you are entitled.
 In the first instance you can write directly.

 Personally, I object to paying for water.
 I am lucky to live in a developed country and therefore do not need to have bottled water.
 In addition I pay water rates therefore the water IS paid for!
 It is perfectly safe.
 People who drink bottled water for “health reasons” confuse me as there are no proven health benefits whatsoever.
+No independent research nothing.
+In fact many tests show that in a blind testing people prefer tap water too.

-The reason for including this here is because new licensing conditions came into force April 2010 ensuring that pubs, clubs and bars are obliged to provide free water where reasonably available.
+The reason for including this here is because licensing conditions came into force in April 2010 ensuring that pubs, clubs and bars are obliged to provide free water where reasonably available.
 Annoyingly this does not include restaurants.
+Ridiculous.
 However, it is illegal for a restaurant to try and pass tap water off as bottled water.